 - The Snake plant is considered a good luck plant because it sucks up negative ions from electronics and helps remove toxins from the air.
 Use in the south, eastern or southeastern corners of your rooms.
 Avoid placing in bedrooms as leaves are considered “sharp” not restful.

-- Another one that doesn’t like to be over-watered especially in winter.
+- Sanseveria is one plant that doesn’t like to be over-watered especially in winter.
 Takes bright to indirect lighting but is not fussy.

 9. CITRUS TREE